Code-Institute-Submissions/simon-random-project-2/README.md

 - jQuery source link was not working as it should be, so had to download the min.js file which fixed the problems.
 - Repeated an ID twice in HTML file so had to change one of them.
 - The audio files were playing on top of one another if the user pressed the buttons quicker than 1000ms apart so used the .currentTime = 0 method.
-- Jasmine testing was not working because the calc.js file contained the 'window.onload' function so had to move it to a script tag within the HTML file.
-The error was fixed
-- because the game was no longer being loaded when the window loaded, so the 'getElementById' and 'addEventListener' methods were no longer being called.
+- Jasmine testing was not working because the calc.js file contained the window.onload() function so had to embed it withing a script tag in the HTML file.
+The error was fixed because the game was no longer being loaded when the window loaded, so the 'getElementById' and 'addEventListener' methods were no longer being called.

 For the final testing of my code I put both the HTML and CSS throught the W3C validators.
 - https://validator.w3.org/ HTML.